-This relates to another problem: the issue of type theories containing models of themselves.
-As mentioned earlier, one usually finds a 'type of types' $\mathcal U$ among the types of our type theory.
-However, if we start from an n-theory of types (i.e. a theory of (n-1)-types, which collectively organize into an n-category), then $\mathcal U$ will be an (n-1)-type itself; this necessarily involves forgetting some of the structures of n-category of (n-1)-types.
+This relates to another problem (let us narrow our focus on type-theoretic foundations now).
+Apart from the meta-theoretic chicken-and-egg problem of the previous paragraph, there is also the issue of type theories containing models of themselves.
+Concretely, one usually finds a 'type of types' \mathcal{U} among the types of our type theory.
+However, if we start from an n-theory of types (i.e. a theory of (n-1)-types, which collectively organize into an n-category), then \mathcal{U} will be an (n-1)-type itself; this necessarily involves forgetting some of the structures of n-category of (n-1)-types.
 For instance, for the 1-theory of sets (which are 0-types), the set of (small) sets will have to forget about functions between sets, which are morphisms in the category of sets.
 Thus, in order to fully talk about the n-theory 'internally' to the n-theory, we need to code up the structure that we just forgot.
 For our example of set theory, we may encode the forgotten structure by considering a set of functions (together with the rest of the structure of an internal category in sets).
-In contrast, when we let $n \to \infty$ be unbounded, we arrive at a sort of $\infty$ -theory of $\infty$ -types-a category of $\infty$ -types is again an $\infty$ -type, and so an $\infty$ -type universe $\mathcal U$ need not forget any categorical structure!
-One more feature becomes natural when $n \to \infty$ : infinite universe hierarchies.
-In n-theories, universe hierarchies must end after (n+1) steps; for example, the category of sets contains a set of sets, which contains an 'element of sets' (i.e. an element corresponding to the set of sets)-but an element is a structureless (-1)-type and the hierarchy ends at this points.
-In contrast, the higher category of higher categories contains a small model of itself which is again a higher category; this leads to an infinite hierarchy of universes ...: $\mathcal{U}i:\mathcal{U}{i+1}:...$ In many modern type theories (despite being 1-theories, or $(\infty, 1)$ -theories) this is often added as an additional feature!
+In contrast, when we let $n \to \infty$ be unbounded, we arrive at a sort of ∞ -theory of ∞ -types-a category of ∞ -types is again an ∞ -type, and so an ∞ -type universe \mathcal{U} need not forget any categorical structure!
+One more feature becomes natural when $n \to \infty$: infinite universe hierarchies.
+In n-theories, universe hierarchies must end after (n + 1) steps; for example, the category of sets contains a set of sets, which contains an 'element of sets' (i.e. an element corresponding to the set of sets)-but an element is a structureless (-1)-type and the hierarchy ends at this points.
+In contrast, the higher category of higher categories contains a small model of itself which is again a higher category; this leads to an infinite hierarchy of universes ...: $\mathcal{U}i:\mathcal{U}{i+1}:\dots$ In many modern type theories (despite being 1-theories, or $(\infty, 1)$ -theories) this is often added as an additional feature!